-medical regulatory authority An organization established by provincial or territorial legislation to regulate the practice of medicine and licensure. mistreatment Unprofessional behaviour involving intimidation, harassment, and/or abuse. postgraduate administrative personnel Individuals who support the postgraduate dean in coordination and administration related to the oversight of residency programs, including the postgraduate manager. postgraduate dean A senior faculty officer appointed to be responsible for the overall conduct and supervision of postgraduate medical education within the faculty of medicine. postgraduate education committee The committee (and any subcommittees as applicable), overseen by the postgraduate dean, that facilitates the governance and oversight of all residency programs within a faculty of medicine. postgraduate manager Senior administrative personnel responsible for supporting the postgraduate dean and providing overall administrative oversight of the postgraduate office. postgraduate office An office under the direction of the faculty of medicine, with responsibility for residency programs. program administrative personnel Individuals who support the program director by performing administrative duties related to planning, directing, and coordinating the residency program. program director The individual responsible and accountable for the overall conduct and organization of the residency program.
-The individual is accountable to the postgraduate dean and academic lead of the discipline. protected time A designated period of time granted to an individual for the purposes of performing a task and/or participating in an activity. residency education stakeholder A person or organization with an interest in and/or who is impacted by residency education. residency program An accredited residency education program in one of Canada's nationally recognized disciplines, associated with a recognized faculty of medicine, overseen by a program director and residency program committee. residency program committee(s) The committee (and subcommittees, as applicable), overseen by the program director, that supports the program director in the administration and coordination of the residency program. resident An individual registered in an accredited residency program following eligible undergraduate training leading to certification or attestation in a recognized discipline.
-In practice, for the purposes of accreditation, "resident" is defined as a learner following the full accredited residency program.
-1 resource Includes educational, clinical, technical, and financial materials, and people (e.g. teachers and administrative personnel) required for delivery of a residency program.
+residency education stakeholder A person or organization with an interest in and/or who is impacted by residency education. residency program An accredited residency education program in one of Canada's nationally recognized disciplines, associated with a recognized faculty of medicine, overseen by a program director and residency program committee. residency program committee(s) The committee (and subcommittees, as applicable), overseen by the program director, that supports the program director in the administration and coordination of the residency program. resident An individual registered in an accredited residency program following eligible undergraduate training leading to certification or attestation in a recognized discipline.
+In practice, for the purposes of accreditation, "resident" is defined as a learner following the full accredited residency program (Royal College of Physicians and Surgeons of Canada, 2012). resource Includes educational, clinical, technical, and financial materials, and people (e.g. teachers and administrative personnel) required for delivery of a residency program.
 Royal College Royal College of Physicians and Surgeons of Canada. site coordinator The coordinator/supervisor with responsibility for residents at a learning site. social accountability The direction of education, research and service activities towards addressing the priority health concerns of the community, region, and/or nation.
-Priority health concerns are to be identified jointly by governments, health care organizations, health professionals, and the public.
-7 teacher An individual responsible for teaching residents.
-Teacher is often used interchangeably with terms such as supervisor or preceptor. wellness A state of health, namely, a state of physical, mental, and social well- being, that goes beyond the absence of disease or infirmity.
-8
+Priority health concerns are to be identified jointly by governments, health care organizations, health professionals, and the public (Boelen & Heck, 1995). teacher An individual responsible for teaching residents.
+Teacher is often used interchangeably with terms such as supervisor or preceptor. wellness A state of health, namely, a state of physical, mental, and social wellbeing, that goes beyond the absence of disease or infirmity (World Health Organization, n.d.).
+Health Organization, n.u.).